 Organisations are increasingly expected to measure and report on their D&I progress to investors, employees, potential talents, and society.
 As a result, organisations are creating D&I strategies which explore many facets of diversity and are embedded into all aspects of an organisation from recruitment through to values and behaviours.
 However, ‘Tick the box’ policies are no longer enough.
 For many organisations this means hiring D&I specialists not just at the global level, but also within individual regions.
 In addition, companies which take a strong stance on sustainability/environment, and social impact or justice are standing out from the crowd.

-In this Conversation with HR Leaders, Managing Director Neal Walters talks Global CHRO of Mercari, Tatsuo Kinoshita about how they focussed on D&I as a top HR initiative to continue to shape the DNA of the company and enable them to globalise quickly and successfully.
+In this Conversation with HR Leaders, we talk with Global CHRO of Mercari, Tatsuo Kinoshita about how they focussed on D&I as a top HR initiative to continue to shape the DNA of the company and enable them to globalise quickly and successfully.

 Building Essential Skills and Competencies

 Organisations will need to continue identifying skills gaps among their employees and help them build the skills and competencies needed to thrive.
 This will enable organisations to perform better, survive through difficult times and adapt to changing scenarios more easily.
 Delivering continuous learning and development opportunities through the right learning platform will help employers stay organised and offer training to more employees at once, no matter where they’re working from.
 As remote work continues, online learning will become more prevalent than ever before.
 Adopting a step-by-step approach that involves identifying the skills organisations need, defining training goals, and measuring the impact of learning on performance will help.

 I spoke with Rita-Marie Harvey, VP Talent Acquisition & Mobility at Schneider Electric about their AI-based internal talent pooling system known as The Open Talent Market.